 Heidi C. Perry

-Heidi C. Perry is the chief technology officer at MIT Lincoln Laboratory.
-She previously held the position of assistant head of the Air, Missile, and Maritime Defense Technology Division, where she focused on enhancing the division’s efforts to develop advanced naval undersea and surface fleet systems and technology.
-She joined Lincoln Laboratory as a principal staff member in that division in September 2018.
+Heidi C. Perry is the chief technology officer at MIT Lincoln Laboratory, where she is responsible for the development of the Laboratory's long-term technology strategy and the coordination of collaborative research with MIT.
+Prior to leading Lincoln Laboratory’s research investment portfolio and the Technology Office team, she served as an assistant head of the Air, Missile, and Maritime Defense Technology Division, where she focused on enhancing the division’s efforts to develop advanced naval undersea and surface fleet systems and technology.